Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 In the test cases view one may see the tree of test cases for a project, discover when a test case was last executed and status of execution.

 Since Rapise 7.2 one may change global Test Case filter from `All` to `My Assigned`.
+Rapise 8.0 adds one more filter - `Framework`.

 #### View Test Case Details